Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: The analytical chemical Jacobian for QSS-reduced chemistries

-Table~\ref{tab:fileSizeQSS} provides the size of the file \verb|mechanism.H| generated by the code provided in the companion repository and that contains the function that assembles the AJ.
-It can be seen that without further treatment, the symbolic differentiation can generate several Gb of code.
+The main drawback of the symbolic construction of the Jacobian is that a naive symbolic differentiation can be slow to compute and can result in verbose expressions.
+In the chemical Jacobian, several matrix entries may involve the contribution of the same set of reaction rates albeit scaled with a different factor.
+Without additional constraints, a symbolic differentiation would spell the same term many times, resulting in overly verbose expressions.
+Table~\ref{tab:fileSizeQSS} (second column) gives the size of the file \ftexttt{mechanism.H} generated by the code provided in the companion repository and that contains the function that assembles the AJ.
+It can be seen that, without further treatment, the symbolic differentiation can generate several Gb of code.
 In the case of the 35-18-N-\ce{C12H26} mechanism \cite{borghesi2018direct}, the code generation could not reach completion and the size indicated is a lower bound of the actual file size that should be expected.
-Note that the larger the function, the longer will be compilation and the larger will be the compiled object.
-Compilation typically failed on HPC clusters using mechanisms files that did not use further treatment due to memory errors.
+Note that the larger the function, the longer the compilation, and the larger the compiled object.
+Compilation typically failed on HPC clusters using mechanisms files that did not use further treatment, due to memory errors.

-The function that assembles the AJ can be made significantly less verbose by first identifying common subexpressions in the Jacobian entries and precomputing them before assembling the AJ.
-Fortunately, common subexpression elimination (CSE) is available in modern symbolic math packages~\cite{10.7717/peerj-cs.103}.
-Despite the number of species, the CSE and the code generation can be achieved in about 30s on a single CPU for the 35-18-N-\ce{C12H26} mechanism.
-Table~\ref{tab:fileSizeQSS} shows that the code generated with CSE is also several orders of magnitude smaller which allows compiling it on HPC clusters.
+The function that assembles the AJ can be made significantly less verbose by first identifying common subexpressions in the Jacobian entries and precomputing them before assembly. \revtwo{In~\ref{app:subexpbenefit}, an example is provided to illustrate the practical benefit of common subexpression elimination strategies.} Fortunately, common subexpression elimination (CSE) is available in modern symbolic math packages~\cite{10.7717/peerj-cs.103}.
+Despite the number of species, the CSE can be achieved in only 30s \revtwo{on a single Apple M1 Pro chip} for the 35-18-N-\ce{C12H26} mechanism.
+The first column of Table~\ref{tab:fileSizeQSS} shows that the code generated with CSE is also several orders of magnitude smaller, which allows compilation on HPC clusters.
 The number of common subexpressions does not necessarily increase with the mechanism size but with the complexity of the QSS species interdependencies.
-It can also be observed that the number of subexpressions identified is a monotonic but sublinear function of mechanism file size without subexpression elimination.
+It can also be observed that the number of common subexpressions identified is a monotonic but sublinear function of mechanism file size without common subexpression elimination.